 Christine joins the DVBA after running her own strategic communications and marketing consultancy.
 Over the past 15+ years, through full-time roles and consulting work, she has overseen brand identity, created content, delivered digital marketing strategies, and built communities for everything from small businesses to large public sector organizations.
 She and her husband share their home with one extraordinary girl, two overactive Australian Shepherds, and a lifetime collection of books.

-Becca is a recent graduate from the University of Victoria’s Gustavson School of Business.
-Previous to her role at the DVBA, she worked in hospitality and for the government.
-Becca began working for Downtown Victoria as an intern, writing the weekly events newsletter and curating events.
-She was promoted to permanent, full-time Marketing Specialist and loves her job for its variety and for the wonderful people she meets daily.
+Becca is a graduate of the University of Victoria’s Gustavson School of Business.
+She also holds a post-graduate Certificate in Professional Communication Management from Royal Roads.
+Previous to joining the DVBA, Becca worked in hospitality and for the government.
+She began working for Downtown Victoria as an intern, writing the weekly events newsletter and curating events.
+After four months, she was promoted to permanent, full-time Marketing Specialist.
+Becca loves her job for its variety and for the wonderful people she meets and interacts with daily.
 Born and raised in Vancouver, Becca is an avid environmentalist pursuing a zero-waste lifestyle.
 She lives for the summer when she goes on overnight hiking trips all over Vancouver Island and the Sea-to-Sky Corridor.

 Culture and Events Manager